-Queries about wording can be discussed between members of the writing team during preparation of each summary.
-When preparing summaries, writers look for opportunities to increase visual content on site, such as inclusion of diagrams, photos and other images.
-Diagrams can be created by the Administration Manager and incorporated into the summary before it is sent for external review.
+When preparing summaries, writers look for opportunities to increase visual content on site.
+For example, diagrams, photos and other images.
+These are included in the summary before it is sent for external review.

 Trial summaries should be edited by a manager in the Patient Information Web team.
 Reviewing the style, content and proof reading should be done as part of the editing process.
 The summary writer is responsible for addressing all edits and making sure the summary is ready for external review.

 All trial summaries are reviewed externally before we put them on the website.
 This could be done by a trial coordinator, data manager, chief investigator or research nurse for example, or by a pharmaceutical company representative if appropriate.
 They check for factual errors, but are asked not to change the phrasing or style of the document.